Vlora (ship): Background

 The fall of communism in Albania in the early 1990s gave way to a major economic collapse (with severe food shortages) amid widespread political and social unrest in the country.
 This incited many Albanians to try and leave the previously isolated nation.
 Many Albanians fled to Greece in the south, while some ethnic Slavs tried to cross into northern neighbour Yugoslavia.
 In Tirana foreign embassies were stormed (mainly unsuccessfully) after rumours spread of visas being handed out.
-Up to 3,000 Albanians managed to enter the compound of the German embassy while some successfully entered the Czechoslovakian embassy grounds.
+Up to 3,000 Albanians managed to enter the compound of the German embassy while some successfully entered the Czechoslovak embassy grounds.
 The ones in the German embassy were eventually allowed to leave to Germany via Italy.

 Many of the emigrants decided on Italy, less than a hundred miles away across the Strait of Otranto.
 Exaggerated portrayals of wealth in Italian television adverts that Albanians had access to partly motivated this choice.
 Earlier in 1991 a number of crossings were attempted by hundreds or thousands of Albanian refugees who forcefully commandeered different vessels, from Romanian freighters to Albanian navy tugboats.
 The overrun harbor security forces in Durrës or Vlora could only look on helplessly.
 One such crossing on 7 March had seen around 20,000 immigrants land in Brindisi on a number of small vessels.
 The city of only 80,000 had found itself struggling to cope with such an influx, yet the inhabitants generously provided food and shelter and the immigrants were generally well received.

 Boarding the ship (7 August)

 The Vlora had returned from Cuba with a load of sugar, its main engines were out of use and it docked in Durrës to unload its cargo and go through repairs.
 Meanwhile, throngs of people had gathered in the port from around the country in the hope of boarding any ship and sail to Italy.
 Without anyone to stop them, thousands of them (between 10,000 and over 20,000 according to reports) boarded the Vlora on 7 August 1991.
 They jumped in the sea and climbed aboard on ropes, filling virtually every inch of the ship (some hanging from ladders for most of the voyage).
-The captain, Halim Milaqi, was unable to reason the stowaways — some of whom were armed — out of their plan.
+The captain, Halim Milaqi, was unable to reason the stowaways—some of whom were armed—out of their plan.
 He decided to sail the overcrowded boat for Italy, fearful of what could happen if amateurs were to commandeer the ship.